3 Types of Car Scratches and Ways To Fix Them (With Images)

 Primer is a layer of coat that protects the car’s body (metal or plastic) from rusting and is also used to smoothen the surface so the paint coat and clear coat can be applied.

-Primer scratches (often called deep paint scratches) are the deepest scratches that went all the way through the clear coat and base coat, and damaged the primer.
-Often, you’ll see a metal or plastic beneath.
+Primer scratches (often called deep paint scratches) are the deepest scratches that go all the way through the clear coat and base coat and damage the primer.
+Often, you’ll see metal or plastic beneath.Â

 If you see a metal or plastic of the car body, that’s a 100% primer scratch.

-Common reasons for primer coat scratches:
+Common causes of primer coat scratches:

 - Car accidents